omerahm69/project-3/README.md

 1. Data import

 - Allows users to import survey results via the terminal or by uploading a file from the computer.
-The data import function supports multiple file formats (CSV, Excel).
+The data import function supports multiple file formats (CSV, Excel and Google sheet).

 2. Data parse and analysis